-In this article I’ll detail the components I chose for building semi-auto The Pig Truth.
-After I finish her shakedown I’ll write an actual review of how the complete firearm performs.
+In this article I’ll detail the components I chose for building the semi-auto The Pig Truth.
+After I finish her shakedown I’ll write an actual review of how the completed firearm performs.
 Finally, stay tuned for hunting stories as The Pig Truth gets fielded over the next six months.

 Believe it or not, the component that kicked off this entire build project was the Liberty Suppressors Goliath.
-I saw this suppressor, designed specifically for .458 SOCOM, at SHOT Show 2017 (video of it here) and knew I had to have it.
-Made entirely of titanium, the 2-inch outer diameter, 10-inch long can weighs just 20 ounces.
+I saw this can, designed specifically for .458 SOCOM, at SHOT Show 2017 (video of it here) and knew I had to have it.
+Made entirely of titanium, the 2-inch outer diameter, 10-inch long suppressor weighs just 20 ounces.

 Not that 20 ounces is lightweight for a suppressor, but it sure as heck is for one this size.
 One that tames the bark of .458 SOCOM so incredibly well.
-As I was only a week away from moving to Texas during SHOT 2017 and I was already enamored with the .458 S, seeing and holding this suppressor sparked the idea and I started building out The Pig Truth in my head.
+As I was only a week away from moving to Texas during SHOT 2017 and I was already enamored with.458 SOCOM, seeing and holding that suppressor sparked the idea and I started building out The Pig Truth in my head.

 Of note: the only non-titanium part of the Goliath is the swappable thread inserts.
 These stainless steel mounts are available in four different, standard thread sizes (custom sizes are available, too) and two inserts are included in the box.

 Running a 16-inch or longer barrel was never considered.
-As .458 SOCOM was designed for a complete burn in short barrels and shorter is handier — not to mention I knew there would be 10 inches of suppressor attached on this AR platform rifle — this upper was always destined for an SBR or pistol lower.
+As .458 SOCOM was designed for a complete burn in short barrels, and shorter is handier — not to mention I knew there would be 10 inches of suppressor attached to this AR platform rifle — the upper was always destined for an SBR or pistol lower.

 After consulting with a few companies and folks who have significant .458 S experience under their belts, I decided on a 12-inch barrel.
-This is long enough to wring out nearly all of the oomph from a typical, supersonic .458 S load without being too excessive for full burn from a typical, subsonic load.
+This is long enough to wring nearly all of the oomph out of a typical supersonic .458 S load without being too excessive for full burn from a typical, subsonic load.

 Also critical for bolt life in a gun like this is a properly-tuned gas system.
 As this was a dedicated-suppressed build and delaying and limiting gas was a consideration, I first chose to go with a carbine-length gas system instead of the typical pistol-length one you’d almost always see on a short barrel setup like this (and subsonic ammo AR builds in general).